bnagy/crabstone/README.md

 Imagine one of those under construction gifs here.

-Upstream will be merging 3.0 before mid-Sept 2014, at which point 2.2 will cease to exist, so there will be nothing to build against to use this binding branch.
-I'm therefore upgrading BOTH master and next to upstream 3.0 as soon as possible.
-For now, this is probably broken, and new installs should wait.
-Sorry.
+Upstream will be finalizing 3.0 mid-Nov 2014, and 2.2 is dead, so since this is a young project with few users I'm forcing an upgrade to 3.0 for both master and next.

 STATUS
 ===

-X86, Arm and Arm64 are passing.
+Hopefully working.

-Current Library binding: 3.0
+Current Library binding: 3.0rc3
 ----

 ( FROM THE CAPSTONE README )